Yongchun metro station

 Yongchun station (formerly transliterated as Yungchun Station until 2003) is a station on the Bannan line of the Taipei Metro, located in Xinyi District, Taipei, Taiwan.
 It opened on 30 December 2000 as part of the eastern extension to Kunyang.
-The station is a planned transfer for the Circular line.
+It will be a transfer station with the Circular line in 2032.

 Station overview

 The two-level, underground station and has one island platform and five exits.
 It is located underneath Zhongxiao East Road.

 Two of the entrances are constructed with joint development buildings - E.A.T.
 Fashion Building and E.A.T.
 International Building.